adrienverge/familytreemaker/tests/README.md

 # Problem is

-Not possible to have in houshold parents from bouth side.
+Not possible to have in household parents from both side.

 input/i_4.txt